 Gut bacteria directly interact with the food we've eaten by fermenting and breaking down the fibres that we find indigestible.
 It's during process that bacteria make additional nutrients to benefit our metabolism and our wellbeing.
 Researchers believe that our microbiome should be viewed as a vital organ in our body.

 The types and numbers of bacteria in our gut can affect our mood, our energy, weight, our ability to think clearly, our immune system, skin and joints, and our feeling of wellbeing.
-When the balance of bacterial species in our gut is disrupted, we refer to it as dysbiosis.
+When the balance of species in our gut is disrupted, we refer to it as dysbiosis.

-How does dysbiosis occur?
+How does microbiome imbalance occur?

 Imbalances in gut bacteria most often occur over a long period of time due to a limited diet.
 A diet low in fruit and vegetables will result in a reduced number and variety of bacterial species.
 Our gut bacteria thrive on a diet of fibrous beans, fruits, vegetables and grains.